data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---
 > id: range-exercise-solution

-*Solution*.
-We have to drop the categorical column first since we can't compute a range for that.
+*Solution.* We have to drop the categorical column first since we can't compute a range for that.

     pre(python-executable)
       | import numpy as np